chuckboyce/Hensley/replit.md

 - Added image optimization for property photos (WebP conversion, compression)
 - Built search engine ping utility to notify Google/Bing of new content

+**December 7, 2025**: Breadcrumbs & Enhanced Navigation Schema

+*Client Summary: Added visual breadcrumb navigation to all pillar pages with proper schema markup for search engines.
+This improves user experience and SEO by clearly showing page hierarchy and enabling breadcrumb rich snippets in search results.*

+- Created reusable Breadcrumb component with Home icon and chevron separators
+- Added breadcrumb JSON-LD schema for all pillar pages (3+ levels for nested pages)
+- Breadcrumbs integrated into: Centreville DE, Wilmington parent, and all 4 Wilmington neighborhoods
+- Supports hierarchical navigation: Home > Community > Neighborhood > Sub-neighborhood
+- Breadcrumb schema includes position numbers and URLs for search engine optimization
+- Each page maintains its own Place schema + breadcrumb schema for complete semantic markup

 **December 7, 2025**: Final Pre-Launch Cleanup & Link Validation

 *Client Summary: Site is now ready for publishing with 33 pillar pages and zero broken links.
 All cross-page navigation has been verified to prevent 404 errors.
 Added internal development roadmap so future pillar pages can be easily activated.*